momentino/playpen_eval/docs/add_new_task.md

 Follow the original documentation [here](https://github.com/momentino/lm-evaluation-harness/tree/main/docs).
 ## Adding new tasks to playeval_framework

 This is what we have to figure out.
-However, we may implement new tasks within the _playeval_framework/tasks_ folder, starting from forking the repositories and them using **git submodule add <repo-url>**.
+However, we may implement new tasks within the _playeval_framework/tasks_ folder, starting from forking the repositories and then using **git submodule add <repo-url>**.
 This way, we still have a connection with the original project.
 We have to fork so we can also modify them.

 ## After implementing a task